howardah/stupefy/README.md

-﻿# Stupefy!
+# Stupefy!

-Stupefy is a card game application originally built with React and Socket.IO.
-This repository is now being migrated to Nuxt and Vue while preserving the original gameplay logic as a reference.
+Stupefy is a card game application built with Nuxt 4, Vue 3, and Socket.IO.
+The application is a digital version of a game developed by Hanna Hutchinson, Bethany Shorey-Fennell, Peter Myers, Jordan Howard, Kelsey Howard, Henry Fennell, Chloe Fennell, Dan Hutchinson, and Adam Howard.

-## What’s this?
+## What's this?

-This repository originally comprised the Node.js backend for the application, hosted via Google Cloud on [stupefy.fun](https://stupefy.fun/), and served a compiled build from the React [Stupefy Front-End](https://github.com/howardah/stupefy-front-end).
-The project is now being restructured into a Nuxt application with Nitro server routes replacing the old Express layer.
+The original app was a Node.js backend hosted on Google Cloud at [stupefy.fun](https://stupefy.fun/), serving a compiled React build.
+It has been restructured into a Nuxt application with Nitro server routes replacing the old Express layer and Vue components replacing the React frontend.

+The lobby flow, waiting room, and gameplay board are all running in Vue.
+Some character special abilities are still being implemented.

-The original frontend source was recovered from the production source map and is stored in [`.recovered-react/`](/Users/innocentsmith/Sites/node/stupefy/.recovered-react) as the migration reference.
+The original frontend source was recovered from the production source map and is stored in [`.recovered-react/`](.recovered-react) as the migration reference.

 ## Install & Run

-To run the app on your local machine you must download the source, `cd` into the directory, then install the dependencies with:
+Download the source, `cd` into the directory, then install dependencies:

     bun install

-The application also requires connection to a [MongoDB](http://mongodb.com/) database.
-You can create one for free on the MongoDB website.
-After which you should create a .env file in your local Stupefy directory and add the lines:
+The application requires a [MongoDB](http://mongodb.com/) database.
+Create a `.env` file in the project root with:

     MONGO_STUPEFY_UN=<your-mongo-user>
     MONGO_STUPEFY_PW=<your-mongo-pw>
     MONGO_STUPEFY_CLUSTER=<your-mongo-cluster>

-replacing the values with your own.

-Now, you’re all set to run the app with:
+Start the development server:

     bun run dev

-The Nuxt development server should then be available at [localhost:3000](http://localhost:3000).
+The app will be available at [localhost:3000](http://localhost:3000).

-At the moment, the lobby flow has been migrated into Nuxt, while the full board/gameplay UI is still being ported from the recovered React source.

 ## Run With Docker

-The repository now includes a [`docker-config.yaml`](/Users/innocentsmith/Sites/node/stupefy/docker-config.yaml) file that starts both the app and a local MongoDB container.
-The app will automatically use `MONGO_URI` when it is set, so its database calls are routed to the Docker Mongo service instead of MongoDB Atlas.
+A [`docker-config.yaml`](docker-config.yaml) file starts both the app and a local MongoDB container.
+When `MONGO_URI` is set, database calls are routed to the Docker Mongo service instead of MongoDB Atlas.

-Start everything with:

     docker compose -f docker-config.yaml up --build

-The app will be available at [localhost:3000](http://localhost:3000) and MongoDB will be available at `localhost:27017`.
+The app will be available at [localhost:3000](http://localhost:3000) and MongoDB at `localhost:27017`.

+## Other Scripts

+    bun run build       # Production build
+    bun run preview     # Preview production build bun run typecheck   # TypeScript type checking bun run lint        # Lint with oxlint bun run lint:fix    # Auto-fix lint issues bun run fmt         # Format with oxfmt bun test            # Run tests

 ## Google Cloud

-As noted above, the app is currently live, running with google cloud.
-I used the google cloud [websocket example](https://github.com/GoogleCloudPlatform/nodejs-docs-samples/tree/master/appengine/websockets#setup) to set it up.
+The app is currently live on Google Cloud.
+Setup followed the Google Cloud [websocket example](https://github.com/GoogleCloudPlatform/nodejs-docs-samples/tree/master/appengine/websockets#setup).

-Two notes regarding Google Cloud and the Application’s current setup:
+Two notes regarding the current setup:

-1. The Application stores data for the initial waiting room in the variable `rooms`.
-This might cause problems as the application scales to multiple instances.
-I plan to try using [Redis](https://redis.io/) to deal with this issue.
-2. As the information for the environment variables, which contain my mongo login details, are stored in the “app.yaml” file, I have excluded it from this repo. “demo-app.yaml” has been include to show how the file is otherwise setup.
+1. The application stores waiting room data in MongoDB, but active game rooms are partially held in memory, which may cause issues across multiple instances.
+Redis is a planned improvement.
+2. The `app.yaml` file containing environment variables is excluded from this repo. [`demo-app.yaml`](demo-app.yaml) shows the expected structure.

 ## Notes on the current build

-The application is still in its initial development.
-There are some key features still missing from it.
-I will be addressing these over the next couple of weeks:
+Some features are still in progress:

+- The game is currently in active development and provides the ability to see all players' hands during gameplay.
+If you are wanting to play the game, this should be disabled per-player before starting.
-- There is no end-game summary nor does the code even check for win conditions.
-Like playing the card game, players have to recognize the game has ended and stop on their own.
+- There is no end-game summary, nor does the code check for win conditions.
+Players must recognize when the game has ended.
-- Because of lack of built-in resolution, the db & the room are not closed at the end of the game and therefore the room name will not be re-usable until the room expires by sitting 3 days without activity.
+- Rooms do not auto-close after a game ends.
+The room name will not be reusable until the room expires after 3 days of inactivity.
-- The rules and functionality are not explained anywhere.
+- Rules and functionality are not explained in the UI.
-- Many of the characters special abilities are not yet functional.
+- Some character special abilities are not yet functional.
+See [`docs/character-power-audit.md`](docs/character-power-audit.md) for the current status.